KrzysztofOsiniak/file_hosting/README.md

 - Create and delete repositories
 - Add members to a repository and manage their permissions
 - Share files by adding members or making a repository public
+- Manage accounts as an admin and set their roles or upload limits

 This project can be run with storage in the cloud (aws s3) or locally (seaweedfs s3)